Shawn910215/CSS-Recap/README.md

 -clean and simple

 3. Use good typefaces
-   1.Only use good andpopular typefaces
+   1.Only use good and popular typefaces
    --Inter,Open Sans, Roboto,Montserrat,Work Sans
    2.use one typeface per page!limit to 2.
    3.less than 75 characters per line.